 Liquidity providers and the market as a whole may have revised their stock valuation much later than December 1, 2000.
 After all, knowing exactly which stocks would be up- or down-weighted required considerable equity research into the ownership structure of more than 2,300 stocks.
 Following the weekend of December 2 and 3, 2000, the financial market reopened on December 4, and the market closure on this date is chosen as the beginning of a second event window.
-It captures the excess returns $\Delta r{[t_A,t_L)}$ predicted in Proposition 2 that are associated with the liquidation of hedging positions as the moment $t_L$ of symmetric information approaches.
-Here again, different event windows are selected: starting on December 4, 2000, they extend over the following 3, 5, or 7 trading days.
-Different window lengths should aid in assessing the robustness of the findings.
+It captures the excess returns $\Delta r{[t_A,t_L)}$ predicted in Proposition 2 that are associated with the liquidation of hedging positions as the moment t_L of symmetric information approaches.
+Here again, different event windows are selected: Starting on December 4, 2000, they extend over the following 3, 5, or 7 trading days.
+Different window lengths should aid in assessing the robustness of the findings.17

-4.2 Overview of the Index Weight Changes
+3.2 Overview of the index weight changes

 MSCI's new index methodology differs from the previous equity index definition in two aspects.
 First, stock selection is based on freely floating capital rather than market capitalization.
 Second, the market representation is enhanced in the new index.
-Both changes entail rule-based weight changes that do not involve subjective judgements about the growth prospects of a stock.
-This implies that a speculator's correct anticipation of the rule change allows her to calculate the individual stock weight changes.
+Both changes entail rule-based weight changes that do not involve subjective judgments about the growth prospects of a stock.